 A Behaviour Policy that uses appropriate rewards and sanctions

-If you have any questions or would like further information on our curriculum, please contact the school.
+If you have any questions or would like further information on our curriculum, please contact the school or take a look at our Newsletters.

 Our overview document can be found below.